mendix/docs/content/refguide/decision-in-workflows.md

 **Condition** is configured based on an [expression](expressions).
 The expression should result in a Boolean or an enumeration.

 For the expression resulting in a Boolean, two paths are possible: **true** and **false**.
-For example, you can use the expression resulting in a Boolean if you want to follow different paths if a new employee is working from home (and either send their devices to the home address or set up a workstation in the office).
+For example, you can use the expression resulting in a Boolean to follow different paths whether a new employee is working from home or from the office (and either send their devices to the home address or set up a workstation in the office).

 The number of conditions available for the enumeration type depends on the corresponding enumeration values.
-There is also the *empty* condition available for enumeration: if the enumeration parameter or an attribute of an object is unassigned, the sequence flow with the caption **(empty)** is followed.
-For example, you have several requests with low or high priority.
-The ones having high priority follow one path and should be approved by the Management team.
+There is also the *empty* condition available: if the enumeration parameter or an attribute of an object is unassigned, the path with the caption **Empty** is followed.
+For example, you have several requests with a low or high priority.
+The ones with the high priority follow one path and should be approved by the Management team.
 Low priority requests follow a different path and can be approved by the Administration department.
-The requests that have no priority specified follow an empty path and can have a user task to assign priority first.
+The requests that have no specified priority follow an Empty path where the user needs to assign the priority first.

 ### 2.2 Outcomes Section {#outcome}